pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/README.md

 7. **Internet Programming** (lots of examples on Servlets, AJAX, React, and full-stack integration in Units 3, 4 and 5)
 8. **Distributed Systems** (Liked the class and the intuitive nature of the algorithms- lots of practice examples too!)

-Wherever possible, I have also linked related lab programs or project repositories for each subject.
+Wherever possible, I have also linked related lab programs, code snippets or project repositories for each subject.

 If you find any errors or have suggestions for improvements, feel free to open an issue or submit a pull request.
 I'd appreciate it!